maddogmossy/SewerSwarmReportingPricing/replit.md

 ⚡ **ROLLBACK COMMAND:** Use 'rev v3.9.2' to return to this stable checkpoint

-## REV V3.9.3 CHECKPOINT - COMPLETE TITLE CONSISTENCY LOCKED (July 14, 2025)
+## REV V3.9.4 CHECKPOINT - SECTOR REMOVAL SYSTEM FIXED (July 14, 2025)

-🔒 **PRODUCTION READY - PERFECT DASHBOARD TO EDIT WORKFLOW WITH CONSISTENT TITLES:**
+🔒 **PRODUCTION READY - PROPER MULTI-SECTOR CONFIGURATION MANAGEMENT:**
-- **Title Consistency Fixed:** Page titles now correctly display "Edit CCTV Jet Vac Configuration" matching configuration list names
+- **Sector Detection Fixed:** System now properly detects which sector contains existing configurations
-- **Dynamic Title System:** Both main header and section title use `formData.categoryName` instead of generic "CCTV Price Configuration"
+- **Intelligent Sector Switching:** When unchecking sectors, configuration moves to remaining selected sectors instead of being deleted
-- **Complete Visual Cohesion:** Edit page titles perfectly match the saved configuration names in all contexts
+- **Delete Protection:** Configurations can only be fully deleted via the red Delete button, not by unchecking all sectors
-- **User-Verified Workflow:** Complete end-to-end testing confirms seamless navigation and consistent naming
+- **Warning System:** Users warned if attempting to save with no sectors selected
-- **Professional Appearance:** Clean, consistent branding throughout the configuration editing workflow
+- **Debug Logging:** Enhanced logging tracks sector changes and configuration movements for troubleshooting

 🔒 **COMPLETE FEATURE SET VERIFIED:**
 1. **Dashboard Detection:** CCTV/Jet Vac displays with green "Configured" badge ✓